When will egg prices come down?

 “It was a perfectly bad storm — not a perfect storm, a perfectly bad storm — of high energy prices, high feed prices and avian flu,” said Holcomb.
 “It resulted in big price fluctuations we haven’t seen since the avian flu issue of 2015, and this was even worse.”

-The most recent available consumer data show that a dozen eggs in November 2022 cost, on average, a whopping 49% higher than at this time last year.
+The most recent available consumer data show that a dozen eggs in November 2022 cost, on average, a whopping 49% more than at this time last year.

 The U.S. Department of Agriculture said in its Egg Market Overview released over the weekend that more eggs were delivered last week — up 11% — and future deliveries are up 14%.
 More inventory will help drop prices for shoppers.